Struggling Wife Refuses Family Vacation Contribution - AITA?

 Mark was understanding, but his family was not.
 They accused me of being selfish and not prioritizing family.

-Even after explaining our financial situation, they insisted I find a way to contribute.
+Even after explaining our financial situation, they insisted that I find a way to contribute.
 They even suggested I borrow money to cover my part.

 This put a strain on my relationship with Mark.
 He believes I should make more effort to be part of the family activities, despite our financial struggles.